-- 8. Articulates a clear and logical rationale for the evaluation process. - State how and why a specific approach to the evaluation process is being used. - 9.
-Selects relevant screening and assessment methods while considering such factors as the client's priorities, context(s), theories, and evidence- based practice. - Identify conditions and precautions associated with apparent deficits of assigned clients. - Select appropriate component areas to assess, based on the center's practices and the client's level of apparent deficits and secondary diagnoses and complications. - Set priorities of sequence of evaluation procedures to be administered. - Explain rationale for choice of evaluation procedure(s). - Demonstrate ability to adapt/modify different techniques and evaluation tools in accordance with client's deficits. - 10.
-Determines client's occupational profile and performance through appropriate assessment methods. - Complete a chart review prior to initiating evaluation, and verbalize an understanding of the client's premorbid occupational performance. - Obtain a thorough occupational profile through client interview and family interview to obtain role in society and leisure interests. - Ask client what areas are important to them.
+- Identify conditions and precautions associated with apparent deficits of assigned clients. - Select appropriate component areas to assess, based on the center's practices and the client's level of apparent deficits and secondary diagnoses and complications. - Set priorities of sequence of evaluation procedures to be administered. - Explain rationale for choice of evaluation procedure(s). - Demonstrate ability to adapt/modify different techniques and evaluation tools in accordance with client's deficits.

+Selects relevant screening and assessment tools based on various factors.

+- Explain rationale for choice of assessment procedure(s). - State how and why a specific approach to the assessment process is being used.

+Determines client's occupational profile and performance through interview and other evaluation methods.

+- Complete a chart review prior to initiating evaluation, and verbalize an understanding of the client's premorbid occupational performance. - Obtain a thorough occupational profile through client interview and family interview to obtain role in society and leisure interests. - Ask client what areas are important to them. - Initiate and integrate client's occupational profile into treatment focus.

-- Initiate and integrate client's occupational profile into treatment focus. - 11.
-Assesses client factors and context(s) that support or hinder occupational performance. - Utilize correct procedures for assessing individual performance areas. - Select appropriate areas for further assessment. - 12.
-Obtains sufficient and necessary information from relevant resources such as client, families, significant others, service providers, and records prior to and during the evaluation process. - Interview client or caregiver to obtain relevant information. - Listen to input from other team members. - Identify the need for obtaining additional information, research, or references.
-Demonstrate knowledge of assessments to be performed with specific client. - 13.
-Administers assessments in a uniform manner to ensure findings are valid and reliable. - Consult assessment manuals and FW Educator prior to the administration of standardized and non-standardized assessment(s), selected for client. - Maintain objectivity in observing and assessing areas where standardization is not an option. - Demonstrate an understanding of site-specific terminology to assess areas of need. - 14.
-Adjusts/modifies the assessment procedures based on client's needs, behaviors, and culture. - Utilize client information as a basis for possible adaptation of assessment procedure. - Alter methods of instructing the client to accommodate limitations in cognition/communication as needed. - Alter methods of assessing performance areas where medical complications or restrictions exist. - Notice and respond to client feedback to accommodate assessment as needed. - Consider client status changes and adapt assessment procedure as necessary. - Identify/explain the effect a client's mental and/or physical changes on outcome have on an assessment. - 15.
-Interprets evaluation results to determine client's occupational performance strengths and challenges. - Convert raw scores into meaningful information, according to assessment guidelines. - Relate assessment findings to functional performance. - Identify present level of performance and challenges based on evaluation data.
+Evaluates and analyzes client factors and contexts that support or hinder occupational performance.

+- Utilize correct procedures for assessing individual performance areas. - Select appropriate areas for further assessment.

+Administers standardized and non-standardized assessments and surveys accurately and efficiently to ensure findings are valid and reliable.

+- Consult assessment manuals and FW Educator prior to the administration of standardized and nonstandardized assessment(s), selected for client. - Maintain objectivity in observing and assessing areas where standardization is not an option. - Demonstrate an understanding of site-specific terminology to assess areas of need.

+Modifies evaluation procedures based on client factors and contexts.

+- Utilize client information as a basis for possible adaptation of assessment procedure. - Alter methods of instructing the client to accommodate limitations in cognition/communication as needed. - Alter methods of assessing performance areas where medical complications or restrictions exist. - Notice and respond to client feedback to accommodate assessment as needed. - Consider client status changes and adapt assessment procedure as necessary. - Identify/explain the effect a client's mental and/or physical changes on outcome have on an assessment.

+Interprets evaluation results to determine client's occupational performance strengths and challenges.

-- 16. Establishes an accurate and appropriate plan based on the evaluation results, through integrating multiple factors such as client's priorities, context(s), theories, and evidence-based practice. - Identify functional limitations affecting performance. - Set client-centered long-term goals that are attainable for the client, based on assessment of the client's strengths and limitations. - Set short-term goals in specific, objective, and measurable terms. - Prioritize interdisciplinary team goals, as needed. - Incorporate client goals and priorities into the plan of care. - 17.
-Documents the results of the evaluation process that demonstrates objective measurement of client's occupational performance. - Follow correct procedures for documenting evaluations accurately. - Thoroughly address all problem areas. - Summarize evaluations clearly and concisely in documentation. - Follow correct processes for recording evaluation and assessment findings. - Documentation is completed within the time frames of the fieldwork setting. - Documentation is written in terms understandable to other disciplines using the information.
+- Convert raw scores into meaningful information, according to assessment guidelines. - Relate assessment findings to functional performance. - Identify present level of performance and challenges based on evaluation data. - Synthesizes and documents the results of the evaluation process, - clearly, accurately, and concisely using systematic methods to record the client's occupational performance. - Follow correct procedures for documenting evaluations accurately. - Thoroughly address all problem areas. - Summarize evaluations clearly and concisely in documentation. - Follow correct processes for recording evaluation and assessment findings. - Documentation is completed within the time frames of the fieldwork setting. - Documentation is written in terms understandable to other disciplines using the information.

-IV.
 Intervention

-- 18. Articulates a clear and logical rationale for the intervention process. - Complete thorough treatment plans for clients. - Prioritize problem areas and addresses foundation skills needed for treatment progressions. - Express rationale for selected activities to be utilized in addressing client's goals and needs using appropriate language based on recipient. - Describe purpose of intervention at the client's level of understanding. - 19.
-Utilizes evidence from published research and relevant resources to make informed intervention decisions. - Research evidence-based interventions that could be used in the setting. - Articulate how to apply evidence from published research and therapist's expertise to specific clients receiving OT services. - 20.
-Chooses occupations that motivate and challenge clients. - Facilitate activities that are meaningful to the client. - Select activities that reflect the appropriate level of challenge for the client's ability.
+Articulates a clear and logical rationale for the intervention process.

+- Complete thorough treatment plans for clients. - Prioritize problem areas and addresses foundation skills needed for treatment progressions. - Express rationale for selected activities to be utilized in addressing - client's goals and needs using appropriate language based on recipient. - Describe purpose of intervention at the client's level of understanding.